kasper573/yas/incubations/react-async-modal-hook/readme.md

 #### Context

-A React context that holds the store that manages all the state of react-imperative-hook.
+A React context that holds the store that manages all the state of react-async-modal-hook.
 Using this is optional.
 The context already contain a default store, and the hooks are using the store internally.
 Manual use of the context and store is only necessary if you want to extend the library with custom behavior.